 Final Thoughts

-Keeping your cat flea-free requires patience, the right treatment, and consistent prevention.
-Always wait 24-48 hours before bathing after flea treatment to ensure full absorption.
-If your cat is still scratching, check for allergic reactions, improper application, or reinfestation from the environment.
+Keeping your cat flea-free takes patience, the right treatment, and steady prevention.
+Always wait 24–48 hours before bathing after flea treatment so it fully absorbs.
+If your cat is still scratching, check for allergies, missed spots, or reinfestation.

 Hi, I’m Abir Ahamed—a writer, editor, and proud cat lover with a passion for feline welfare.
 I use my words to educate, inspire, and advocate for responsible pet care.
 Based in Bangladesh, I bring a unique perspective to Cats Question, hoping to help cat lovers make informed, compassionate choices.